murkl/arch-os/runtime/README.md

 archos -check                         # reports coverage per language
 ```

-A catalog names its own language in it, as the translation of `English` — that
+A catalog names its own language in it, as the translation of `English`, that
 is what the picker lists, so a language is always offered in its own words.
 See
 [TRANSLATING.md](../TRANSLATING.md).